aodn/talend-components/doc/pipeline_integration.md

-## Manifest processing
+## Pipeline Integration

-### Background

-To support the required integration with the pipeline a number of custom components were added during the first pipeline project and harvesters is use at the time updated to use them.
+This page describes the components added during the first pipeline project to package common logic required to process manifest files/staged files and trigger required harvesting actions for use in harvesters.

+### Context

-The pipeline calls the configured harvester for a collection to harvest/delete harvested metadata/data, passing the location of the temporary directory into which incoming files have been placed (base) and the location of a manifest file containing the list of files to be processed (fileList) as context parameters.
-Where a file in the manifest does not exist in the temporary directory, this should trigger deletion of any harvested metadata/data for that file.
+When a pipeline is configured to harvest metadata/data from incoming files for a collection, the harvester is called passing the location of the temporary directory into which incoming files have been placed (base) and the location of a manifest file containing the list of files to be processed (fileList) along with any environment/collection specific configured for that collection in chef-private.
+Where a file in the manifest does not exist in the temporary directory, this triggers deletion of any previously harvested metadata/data for that file.

 ### Supporting tables

-Manifest processing components use the following tables in the harvesters schema to record state between harvests.
-They were used prior to the introduction of manifest processing when pipeline style processing was performed in talend harvesters and were re-purposed to minimise the changes required to harvesters at the time.
+Pipeline integration components use the following tables in the harvesters schema to record state during/between harvests.

 ![Supporting tables](mf_tables.png)

 #### index_job

-This table contains details of each harvesting job identifier used.
-Prior to manifest processing, a numbner of indexing jobs could be run by a particular harvester e.g. for files from different sources.
-For manifest processing only one job is normally used and this table now just records the last run number.
+This table records harvesting jobs run in the schema.
+For manifest processing only one job is normally used and this table just records the last run details for that job.

 column | description
 --- | ---